 the health, education, recruitment, and customer service industries.
-Very personal and human-oriented industries which have allowed women to show the world that they are
+These are very personal and human-oriented industries that have allowed women to show the world that they are

-through clear communication, an openness to innovate, and effective goal management.
+through clear communication, openness to innovate, and effective goal management.

 With that said, women are embracing their futures and capitalizing on

 to rise in industries where they are traditionally the minority.
 Which industries have women on the rise and more importantly, what is the secret to their success?

 [Original Data] Which Industries Have Women on the Rise?